Search our Physician Database to find the one that is right for you.

 Sanderson said the best part of her job is “seeing the residents smile and laugh.”

 Jennifer Pollard, medical laboratory technologist, was named EOQ for the hospital.
-She joined NMMC-Hamilton in April 2000.
+She joined the hospital staff in April 2000.
 She is a graduate of Hubbertville High School and attended Bevill State Community College in Jasper, where she received her associate’s degree in clinical laboratory science.
 She is certified by the Drug and Alcohol Testing Industry Association in drug screen collection.

 Pollard said her favorite part of her job is being able to interact with patients and the people she works with.